An index of all your local NTFS volumes is created when running Everything for the first time.

 Results can be exported to CSV, TXT or EFU files.

-To export results, from the File menu, click Export....
+In Everything, From the File menu, click Export....

 Filters are predefined searches, such as audio and video files types.